 Give your dog appropriate potty breaks throughout the day to avoid accidents in the house.

-Keep your delicious holiday goodies out of Fido’s reach.
+Keep your delicious holiday goodies out of Fido and FeFe's reach.
 Even the most well behaved dog can turn into a “counter-surfer” if tempted.

-Utilize a dependable Dog Gate to keep Fido out of the kitchen and dining area.
+If need be utilize a dependable Dog Gate to keep your pet's out of the kitchen and dining area.

-Give Fido something to occupy himself like dog treat toys or interactive puzzle toys.
+Give Fido and FeFe something to occupy himself with, like dog treat toys or interactive puzzle toys.

 Noise sensitive dogs may benefit by using the Anxiety Wrap.
 Based on the principals of Tellington Touch, the Anxiety Wrap uses maintained pressure to alleviate stress and fearfulness.

-The holidays are a wonderful time to reconnect with friends and family.
-Because our dogs are part of our family it’s important to include them whenever possible.
-This season remember be safe, have fun and most importantly spend time with your loved ones – two and four legged!
+Because our pets are part of our family it’s important to include them whenever possible.
+During any celebration remember 'safety first', have fun and most importantly spend time with your loved ones – two and four legged!

 Dogs cannot talk to us when they are sick.
-As a responsible dog owner, it is important to pay special attention to your dog's well-being.
+As a responsible pet owner, it is important to pay special attention to your pet's well-being.
 Remember the following health concerns:

 ANTIFREEZE, which often collects on driveways and roadways, is highly poisonous.
-Although it smells and tastes good to your dog, it can be lethal.
+Although it smells and tastes good to your pets, it can be lethal.

 PROVIDE PLENTY OF FRESH WATER.